Rethinking the Trinity

 Like most things, the “devil is in the details,” and Keith E. Johnson has done the church a tremendous service by auditing one specific attempt to make the Trinity serviceable in the cause of religious pluralism.
 Johnson tackles the growing trend among self-professing Christian theologians to justify the possibility of salvation apart from Christ on the basis of Trinitarian doctrine.
 In three main chapters, Johnson interacts with and critiques an assortment of proposals from a Protestant (Mark Heim), a Pentecostal (Amos Yong), and two Catholic theologians (Jacques Deupuis and Raimundo Panikkar).
 Alongside these others, Johnson includes Augustine as a dialogue partner.
 In fact, Augustine’s Trinitarian theology frames and grounds Johnson’s overall strategy and interaction with these inclusivist proposals.
 The primary benefit of Augustine’s presence in the discussion is surely the polemical payoff.
 Precisely because Augustine is a shared authority in ecumenical circles, Johnson can deploy him with great polemical affect against rival views that boast in their “ecumenical” credentials.
 As such, Johnson’s work represents two things in one: a commentary on Augustine’s Trinitarian theology and a critique of various inclusivist views that rely on the Trinity in one form or another.

-This review is from the January issue of Credo Magazine, “In Christ Alone.”
+Read other reviews like this one in the January issue of Credo Magazine, “In Christ Alone.”

 The January issue argues for the exclusivity of the gospel, especially in light of the movement known as inclusivism.
 This issue will seek to answer questions like: Can those who have never heard the gospel of Christ be saved?
 Will everyone be saved in the end or will some spend an eternity in hell?
 Must someone have explicit faith in Christ to be saved?
 Contributors include David Wells, Robert Peterson, Michael Horton, Gerald Bray, Todd Miles, Todd Borger, Ardel Caneday, Nathan Finn, Trevin Wax, Michael Reeves, and many others.